deployd/dpd-email/README.md

 ```
 {

 	// The email address of the sender.
 Required if defaultFromAddress is not configured.
 	// Can be plain (sender@server.com) or formatted (Sender Name <sender@server.com>)
 	from : "",

 	// Comma separated list of recipients e-mail addresses that will appear on the To: field
 	to : "",

 	// Comma separated list of recipients e-mail addresses that will appear on the Cc: field
 	cc : "",

 	// Comma separated list of recipients e-mail addresses that will appear on the Bcc: field
 	bcc : "",

 	// The subject of the e-mail.
 	subject : "",

 	// The plaintext version of the message (can also be generated via templating)
 	text : "",

-	// Template name for the HTML version of the message;
+	// The HTML version of the message;
-	// Defaults to defaultTemplate; If both were left blank just text is send
-	template : "",
+	html : "",

-	// Template locals / placeholders / variables (whatever you wanna call it)
-	locals : {}
 }
 ```